Share On

 Be Careful With Those Eggs!

-If you typically feed eggs back to some of your residents, we recommend waiting to do so with eggs from quarantined residents until you have gotten the all-clear from your veterinarian.
+If you typically feed eggs back to any of your residents, we recommend waiting to do so with eggs from quarantined residents until you have gotten the all-clear from your veterinarian.

-When welcoming a new resident to your sanctuary, it is imperative that you assess their overall health to ensure you are addressing any issues as soon as possible.
-This is accomplished through initial observations, an intake evaluation, diagnostic testing, ongoing observation, and possibly a veterinarian’s assessment of the individual, especially if the new goose shows any signs of concerns.
+When welcoming a new resident to your sanctuary, you must assess their overall health to ensure you are addressing any issues as soon as possible.
+This is accomplished through initial observations, an intake evaluation, ongoing observation, and possibly a veterinarian’s assessment of the individual, especially if the new resident shows any signs of concern or is part of a pending cruelty case.
+Diagnostic testing also plays an important role in evaluating the new arrival’s health and will be discussed later on.

 Initial Observations

 Whenever you welcome a new resident to your sanctuary, it is crucial that you spend some time observing the individual upon arrival to determine any immediate needs they may have.
 If you or your staff picked up the individual and transported them back to the sanctuary, this observation process will actually begin before the new resident sets foot on sanctuary grounds.
 Through thoughtful observation, you may be able to identify signs of concern that warrant immediate veterinary care or further assessment on your part.
-This part of the intake process will also help determine if an intake evaluation must happen immediately or can wait for the new resident to settle in a little bit.
-In instances where you are taking in multiple new residents, this process will also help you prioritize individuals who appear to require more urgent assessment.
+This part of the intake process will also help determine if an intake evaluation (described below) should happen immediately or if you can wait for the new resident to settle in a little bit.
+In instances where you are taking in multiple new residents, your initial observations can help inform the order in which you perform intake evaluations, prioritizing individuals who appear to require more immediate assessment.

-An intake evaluation is conducted in much the same way as a routine health check – you should check every inch of the individual, looking for any signs of concerns and providing any necessary treatments.
-While there are a variety of issues you may find during a new goose resident’s intake evaluation, there are some health challenges that tend to be more common in new geese.
+An intake evaluation is conducted in much the same way as a routine health check – you should systematically check the individual’s entire body, looking for any signs of concern and providing any necessary treatments.
+While there are a variety of issues you may find during a new goose resident’s intake evaluation, there are some health challenges that can be especially common in new waterfowl.
 These include:

-• Respiratory Illness – Watch closely, both during the intake evaluation and during the quarantine period, for any signs of respiratory illness such as discharge from the nares, swelling of sinuses and swelling around the eye, discharge from the eyes, sneezing, open-mouth breathing, audible breathing (wet, raspy, squeaky, etc.), and labored breathing, which may include tail bobbing.
-Geese may look dull and tired with puffed feathers, their head may be tucked, and they may have a poor appetite.
+• Respiratory Illness – Depending on the circumstances of their intake, it can be very common for a new arrival to come to the sanctuary with a respiratory illness.
+Watch closely, both during the intake evaluation and during the quarantine period, for any signs of respiratory illness such as discharge from the nares, swelling of sinuses, swelling around the eye, discharge from the eyes, sneezing, open-mouth breathing, audible breathing (wet, raspy, squeaky, etc.), and labored breathing, which may include tail bobbing.
+Individuals with respiratory illness may look dull and tired with puffed feathers, their head may be tucked, and they may have a poor appetite.
 If one of your residents is showing signs of respiratory illness, work closely with your veterinarian to determine the cause and to ensure appropriate treatment.

 • Mobility Issues – You should assess the goose’s mobility by watching them walk and looking for any abnormalities in their gait or shifting of weight when standing.
 When checking their legs, pay extra attention to their feet and joints (especially their hocks), feeling for any heat, swelling, or crepitus (popping or crunching).
-Bumblefoot and arthritis are quite common in bigger geese, so be sure to work with your veterinarian to evaluate any heat or swelling of feet or legs and any mobility issues to determine the best course of action.
-Sanctuaries are often contacted about goslings with leg issues, which can have various causes including a slipped tendon or congenital deformity.
-Be sure to have the gosling evaluated immediately, as addressing issues as early as possible is imperative.
-Without knowing exactly what’s going on (typically through diagnostic imaging), you may implement interventions (for example hobbling or physical therapy) that actually cause more harm than good.
+Bumblefoot and arthritis are quite common in bigger individuals, so be sure to work with your veterinarian to evaluate any heat or swelling of feet or legs and any mobility issues to determine the best course of action.

 Incoming Testing

-If you have not already done so, work with your veterinarian to determine appropriate incoming testing protocols for new geese you welcome to your sanctuary.
+If you have not already done so, work with your veterinarian to determine appropriate incoming testing protocols for new waterfowl you welcome to your sanctuary.
 While individuals showing signs of concern may require additional diagnostics, there may be certain tests your veterinarian recommends for all incoming geese.
 At a minimum, all new residents should have a fecal sample submitted to check for internal parasites.
-Your veterinarian will be able to recommend treatments based on the fecal results.
-Be sure to submit another fecal sample 10-14 days after any deworming treatment to evaluate its effectiveness.
-In order to help prevent the ever-increasing resistance to available deworming medications, it’s important to only use dewormers when necessary and to work closely with your veterinarian if resistance to certain dewormers seems to be an issue.
+If parasites are detected, your veterinarian will be able to recommend treatments based on the fecal results.
+To verify that treatment was effective against internal parasites, be sure to submit another fecal sample 10-14 days after treatment.
+Because of the growing issue of drug resistance (including resistance to antiparasitic drugs), it’s important to work closely with your veterinarian to determine when treatment is necessary.

-Your veterinarian may recommend other testing based on the specifics of your region.
-Certain disease confirmations may require an official report to your local government – if testing for screening purposes only, you may want to have a conversation with your veterinarian about what a positive result would mean for the individual and the sanctuary.
+Your veterinarian may recommend including other tests in your incoming procedures based on the specifics of your region.
+Be aware that certain disease confirmations may require an official report to your local government.
+When establishing incoming testing procedures, you may want to have a conversation with your veterinarian about what a positive result would mean for the individual and the sanctuary.

 Incoming Vaccines